07JP27/DurableMultiAgentTemplate/README.md

 1. Update `localsettings.json` in the `DurableMultiAgentTemplate` project with your AOAI resource and deployment model name.
 2. Run the project.

+You can use either the .NET or Python client to test the project.

 ## Client to test (.NET)

 You can test the operation using a simple chat app in .NET as follows: